Last updated March 31, 2025

 Spot10 Lirio Shopping Area

-A statue of Reiko, one of the "KochiKame" manga series main characters, greets visitors with a smile at the entrance to the Kameari district center on the 7th floor of the Lirio-kan.
+A statue of Welcome to the town of Kochikame!
+Ryotsu, Nakagawa and Reiko will welcome you, one of the "KochiKame" manga series main characters, greets visitors with a smile at the entrance to the Kameari district center on the 7th floor of the Lirio-kan.

 Accessibility Information